opyate/opyate.github.io-src/content/longform/2013/12/13/heuristics.md

-title: "Heuristics"
+title: Heuristics
-summary: "One of the most powerful concepts of all time."
+summary: One of the most powerful concepts of all time.

 tags: tech